ravnishgupta/get-a-job/README.md

 # Get A Job!

 ## Overview
-This web application allows engineers to find work on their own terms!
-They are able to search for work that fits their skill set and gives them the freedom and flexibility of freelancing. <p>
+This `SPA (Single Page Application)` allows engineers to find work on their own terms!
+They are able to search for work that fits their skill set and gives them the freedom and flexibility of freelancing. <br>
-Engineers must create a profile and log in in order to search and apply for part-time work. <p>
+Engineers must create a profile and log in in order to search and apply for part-time work. <br>
-Companies that are looking for free-lance engineers or need certain projects done can post their job needs, review applications, and view candidate's profiles and resumes.<p>
+Companies that are looking for free-lance engineers or need certain projects done can post their job needs, review applications, and view candidate's profiles and resumes.<br>

-<p>MVP Implemeted Features:<p>
-Candidates looking for jobs can signup by filling out their name, email, a short bio, and uploading their resume.
-The app requires a login for users to access pages.
-The app has the following screens:<p>
+The application has been deployed to `Heroku`; the link is [https://agile-plateau-35687.herokuapp.com/](https://agile-plateau-35687.herokuapp.com/)

-Home <p>
-Login to the application using the provided email and password.
-The candidate can view the homepage with project list and click Apply to apply for projects.
-Dashboard<p>
+**MVP Implemeted Features:**
+1. Home: displays all the projects that are available BUT without the `Apply` button
+1. Login: a candidate can login with their credentials
+1. Apply for project(s): Once the user is logged, they can apply for one or more projects by tapping the `Apply` button.
-All projects for which a user applied for will be available in dashboard view.
+1. Change button state: Once a user has applied for a project, the `Apply` button will be replaced by `Withdraw` button
-The following 3 screens are now available for all logged in users but in future iterations will be for employers only.

-Projects<p>
-This view will show all projects and an option to view applicants.
-The 'View Applicants' button will display the count of applicants.

-Applicants view<p>
-This view will display a project and its applicants.

-Talent View<p>
-Shows all available candidates with options to contact and view resumes if any uploaded.
+1. Withdraw: a user can also withdraw their application by tapping on `Withdraw` button
+1. Tokenization: use `JWT` to assign a unique token
+1. Sign up: a candidates looking for jobs can sign up by filling out their:
+- Name
+- Email
+- Availability
+- Hourly Rate
+- A short bio

 ## Technologies Used
+- `MongoDB`
+- `Express`
+- `React`
+- `Node.js`
+- `Mongoose`
+- `Apollo`
+- `GraphQL`
 - `bcrypt`
 - `@tailwindcss/aspect-ratio`
 - `@tailwindcss/forms`
-- `connect-session-sequelize`
-- `dotenv`
-- `express`
-- `express-handlebars`
-- `express-session`
+- `JWT`
 - `flowbite`
 - `multer`
-- `mysql2`
-- `sequelize`
 - `tailwindcss`
-- `mongoose`
-- `apollo`
-- `node`
+- `Heroku`
-- `react`
+- `MongoDB Atlas`
-- `graphql`
+- `Context API`

 ## User Story